Innovative Ways That Hotels Are Using Social Media to Attract More Customers

 Offer rewards

-New York City’s The District Hotel has put Foursquare to work–winning new clientele and rewarding guests for their checkins.
-With both the hotel and its restaurant, College Bistro set up as venues, Foursquare users are given the chance to win a free drink or loyalty points.
+New York City’s The District Hotel has put Foursquare to work–winning new clientele and rewarding guests for their check-ins.
+By setting up both the hotel and its restaurant, College Bistro, as venues, Foursquare users can win a free drink or loyalty points.
 These prizes generate goodwill towards the brand and lure potential clients through the doors.

-Furthermore, when a guest of the hotel checks in on Foursquare, they are presented with a reward that can range from an upgrade in their accommodations to a thank you note.
+Furthermore, when a hotel guest checks in on Foursquare, they are presented with a reward that can range from an upgrade to their accommodations to a thank-you note.

 Run a contest